radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments.md

 ## Operating Systems

-Operating Systems are Third Party Software not provided with Brainwave Identity GRC.
+Operating Systems are Third Party Software not provided with Identity Analytics.
-Brainwave Identity GRC is composed of three main modules:
+Identity Analytics is composed of three main modules:

 - The studio (or back office)
 - The batch